- January 15, 2006

 - New York City

 Although this Green Map was published more than a decade ago, it's a featured story because it led to so much!
 Not only did it give New Yorkers a sense of momentum about our progress toward energy efficiency and renewables, it also illuminated the threat of climate change (using data from Columbia University's Earth Institute).
-This map also provided an example that encouraged other Green Map projects to address these issues.
+Now on the new Green Map Platform, this map also provided an example that encouraged other Green Map projects to address these issues.

 Dreamt up during the Great Northeast Blackout of 2003, three years of research went into the map.
 To clarify this complex topic, we separated it into three views: reasons we need to act now, everyday and easy, and energy investments.
 We distributed 100,000 print copies, starting in January 2006.